Short Term

 Frequently Asked Questions

-What is Short Term Accommodation and Assistance (STA)?
+What is Short Term Respite?

-What does STA funding cover?
+What does respite funding cover?

-STA funding generally covers:
+Respite funding generally covers:

 • Accommodation in group or individual settings